Mini Plastic Gearmotors »

 120:1 Mini Plastic Gearmotor, 90° 2mm Spline Output

 This compact, inexpensive, low-current gearmotor (brushed DC motor with a 120:1 reduction gearbox) is well suited for use in small robots.
-At 4.5 V, it has a free-run speed of 120 RPM and a stall torque of approximately 20 oz-in (however, the built-in safety clutch might start slipping before the stall torque is reached).
+While intended for operation at 4.5 V, it should run comfortably in the 3 V to 6 V range.
 The splined output shaft has a crest diameter of 2 mm and is perpendicular to the motor shaft.
-Though the product picture shows two gearmotors, this product is for a single motor.
+The gearbox is protected by a built-in safety clutch that helps protect the gears from excessive loads.

 - I need additional information about this motor; do you have a datasheet?